cryptictech/OpenSourceProblems/README.md

 # OpenSourceProblems
  A place for me to come up with, sort, and research problems.
+Problems in this project may not be applicable or present in the real world as problems presented here are meant to help me learn new concepts.

 ## Overview
 This is a collection of papers written about various problems that interest me with the intention of researchin and developing abstract solutions for them.